Skip to main content

 *,

-cfg: "" = _,
+cfg = _,

-doc: str.type = "",
+doc: str = "",

-is_configuration_rule: bool.type = False,
+is_configuration_rule: bool = False,

-is_toolchain_rule: bool.type = False
+is_toolchain_rule: bool = False,

-) -> "rule"
+) -> "function"

 Define a rule.
 As a simple example:

-def _my_rule(ctx: "context") -> ["provider"]:
+def _my_rule(ctx: AnalysisContext) -> list[Provider]:

 output = ctx.actions.write("hello.txt", ctx.attrs.contents, executable = ctx.attrs.exe)